FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cse_microservice_engine.md

 * `availability_zones` - (Required, List, ForceNew) Specifies the list of availability zone.
   Changing this will create a new engine.

-* `network_id` - (Required, String, ForceNew) Specifies the network ID of the subnet to which the dedicated microservice engine belongs.
+* `network_id` - (Required, String, ForceNew) Specifies the ID of VPC the subnet to which the dedicated microservice engine belongs.
 Changing this will create a new engine.

 * `auth_type` - (Required, String, ForceNew) Specifies the authentication method for the dedicated microservice engine.